SDR-Technologies/NanoSDR/README.md

 The files are provided "as is" and we cannot commit to release regular updates, but we will continue to improve it and maybe offer here scripts to update/add new features to the existing image.

-Feel free to use the "Github issues" features to suggest improvements
+Feel free to use the "Github issues" features to suggest improvements.

+!(Screenshot from 2020-12-17 08-59-59.png?raw=true "Screen shot")

 ## Download link